-We are regularly adding content to the website to support home learning and have shared some useful advice and guidance to help you create a positive learning environment.
+Since the first national lockdown, we regularly added content to the website to support home learning and have shared some useful advice and guidance to help you create a positive learning environment.

 Elvington Staff Videos